giulia-berto/app-multi-lap-anat/README.md

 You can submit this App online at https://doi.org/10.25663/brainlife.app.122 via the “Execute” tab.

 Inputs: \
-You have to provide the tractogram of the (target) subject you want to extract the bundle from and wmc segmentations of multiple (example) subjects you want to learn from.
-The tractograms of the (example) subjects are needed to perform an initial Streamline Linear Registration (SLR) between tractograms.
+To perfform the bundle segmentation, you need two key elements: (i) the tractogram of the (target) subject you want to extract the bundle from and (ii) the wmc segmentations of multiple (example) subjects you want to learn from.
+Moreover, the tractograms of the (example) subjects have to be provided to perform an initial Streamline Linear Registration (SLR) between tractograms.

 Output: \
-You will get the wmc segmentation of the bundle of intereset of the target subject.
+You will get the wmc segmentation of the (single) bundle of interest in the target subject.

 Branch 1.0: \
 The wmc segmentation files you have to provide as examples should be obtained using the AFQ algorithm (https://doi.org/10.25663/bl.app.13). \